-Diamonds flourish under pressure and are extremely hardwearing – just like your relationship will be after six decades of marriage.
+Traditional and modern 60th anniversary gift: 60th anniversary gifts are diamonds, both traditionally and in modern times.
+As one of the strongest materials on Earth, diamonds flourish under pressure and are extremely hard-wearing – just like your relationship will be after six decades of marriage.
 It is considered to be invincible and is associated with love and wealth.

-After 60 years of happy marriage, you may not have physical wealth but you’ll have a wealth of experience and love so celebrate with diamond-inspired anniversary gifts.
+After 60 years of happy marriage, you'll have a wealth of experience and love so celebrate with diamond-inspired anniversary gifts.

 70th Wedding Anniversary – Platinum

-Platinum is a metal that resists wear and is incredibly hard to tarnish.
+Traditional and modern 70th anniversary gift: Representing seven decades of marriage is platinum, the traditional and modern 70th anniversary gift.
+Platinum is a metal that resists wear and is incredibly hard to tarnish, making it the perfect pick for 70th wedding anniversary gift.
 It’s one of the rarest metals, making it exclusive and is a symbol of endurance.

 What better way to describe 70 years of marriage?
 Celebrate by giving each other platinum gifts.

-Featuring a floral cluster of marquise and pear diamonds on a delicate platinum chain, this will become an heirloom you’ll want to pass down to your children and grandchildren.
+Featuring a diamond on a delicate platinum chain, this will become an heirloom you’ll want to pass down to your children and grandchildren.